Ripples in graphene: A variational approach: Proof of the main result

 where $(r_l)_{l \in 2\Nz}$ is some admissible sequence in \eqref{eq: odd-representation} with $\sum_{l \in 2\Nz} r_l l\Lambda(l) = \mathcal{L}\big( (\# \mathcal{I}^l_{\rm sgn})_{l \in 2\Nz +1 }\big)$.

-\emph{Step 2: Length of the chain.} We consider the indices $\mathcal{I}_{\rm sgn}$ and estimate the length of the various contributions related to `good', `bad', and `odd' atomic periods.
-We start with the bad atomic periods.
+\emph{Step 2: Length of the chain.} We consider the indices $\mathcal{I}_{\rm sgn}$ and estimate the length of the various contributions related to `good', `bad', and `odd' \UUU discrete-wave \EEE periods.
+We start with the bad \UUU discrete-wave \EEE periods.
 Using the fact that $\Lambda$ is concave (see Lemma \ref{lemma: Lambda}) and applying Jensen's inequality, we deduce by \eqref{eq: atomic lengths}

 where $\Lambda'(l_*)$ denotes the right derivative of $\Lambda$ at $l_*$.
 More precisely, if $l^{\rm bad}_* \in [l'-1/2,l''+1/2] $, the strict concavity of $\Lambda$ on $[2,l_{\rm mid}]$ (see Lemma \ref{lemma: Lambda} and Remark \ref{rem: concavity}) imply